smkyle90/golf-shot-analysis/README.md

 | upload.sh | NAME TAG | Application image is uploaded to container repository, tagged with input args |
 | run.sh    | NAME TAG | Application image is run locally |

+### Development or Production

+For now, use the docker-compose file to spin up the application and the nginx server.
+Run `docker-compose up --build`.
+The application is available at `localhost`, `127.0.0.1` on the local machine, or the IP address of the machine, if accessed from another computer on the network. `nginx.conf` needs to be configured appropriately.

+For development, simply run `make run` and the development environment will start.

 ## Contributing
 The guidelines for contributing are laid out here.
-All members of the team have write access.

 ### Development Environment
 - Install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for creating a nice virtual container to run in.